QuentinRa/blog.quentinra.dev/maths/matrix/index.md

 ## Named matrices

-In French, we will call theses `Matrices remarquables`.
+In French, we will call these `Matrices remarquables`.

 The matrix **you must remember** is called **Identity matrix** (`Matrice identité`) $Id_n$ or $I_n$.
 This is a diagonal matrix having $1$ on the diagonal, which mean we have $A_n * Id_n = Id_n * A_n = A_n$.
 In **R**, you can create it with `diag(n)`.